- What is a colostomy?

 - Take a warm bath to relax your abdominal muscles.

 - Sometimes changing your position, such as drawing your knees up to your chest, may help move along the food in your gut.

 - Do NOT take a laxative.

-High-residue foods (foods high in fiber) such as Chinese vegetables, pineapple, nuts, coconut, and corn can cause obstruction.
+Foods high in fiber such as cabbage, greens, celery, pineapple, nuts, coconut, and corn can cause obstruction.
 Obstruction can also be caused by internal changes such as adhesions (scar tissue that forms inside your abdomen after surgery).

-Phantom rectum is much like the "phantom limb" of amputees who feel as if their removed limb is still there.
-It is normal for you to have the urge to move your bowels the way you did before surgery.
-This can happen for years after surgery.
+Phantom rectum is much like the “phantom limb” of amputees who feel as if their removed limb is still there.
+It’s normal for you to have the urge to move your bowels the way you did before surgery.
+This can happen at any time and may go on for years after surgery.
 If the rectum has not been removed, you may have this feeling and also may pass mucus when sitting on the toilet.
 Some who have had their rectum removed say that the feeling is helped by sitting on the toilet and acting as if a bowel movement is taking place.